jrheard/akaptur.github.com/source/_posts/2014-09-21-debugging-with-pstree.markdown

 sh: pg_restore: command not found
 ~~~~

 This was pretty clearly a $PATH problem.
-I tried the usual things first, like sourcing the file and the terminal I was using, closing the terminal and opening a new one, etc. None of that worked.
+I tried the usual things first, like sourcing my `.bashrc` in the terminal I was using, closing the terminal and opening a new one, etc. None of that worked.

 One thing that jumped out to me was the `sh` in the error message.
-That was an indicator that rake weren't using bash as a shell - instead, it was using `sh`.
-Reading the rake task showed that it was a thin wrapper around lots of calls to Ruby's `system("cmd here")`.
-I added the line `system("echo $PATH")` and verified that the new location of pg_restore wasn't in it.
+That was an indicator that rake wasn't using bash as a shell - it was using `sh` - which means my `.bashrc` wasn't setting the environment.
+Reading the rake task showed that it was a thin wrapper around lots of system calls via Ruby's `system("cmd here")`.
+I added the line `system("echo $PATH")` and verified that the new location of `pg_restore` wasn't in it.

-At this point I found I had lots of questions about the execution context of the rake task, but since I was making system calls and could easily edit the rakefile, I added in the line `system("sh")` to drop me into a shell mid-execution.
+At this point I found I had lots of questions about the execution context of the rake task.
+Since I was making system calls and could easily edit the rakefile, I added in the line `system("sh")` to drop me into a shell mid-execution.
 This turned out to be an efficient way to figure out what was going on (and made me feel like a badass hacker).

 From within in that shell, I could do `$$` to get that process's PID, then repeatedly do `ps -ef | grep [PID]` to find the parent process.